frankhee/Java-Data-Structure-Project-One/README.md

 # Java-Data-Structure-Project-One

-A program built to analyze input files and generate a summary report by using object-oriented programming
+A program built to analyze input files and generate a summary report by using object-oriented programming.